 Project Work Skills allows students to combine the knowledge and practical experiences of previous courses into real world environments.
-Working in groups, students will complete case studies based on building a functional network.
-Students will also have the opportunity to provide tech support to the community and gain hands on practical experience working with the customer.
-Students will also learn the fundamentals of job searching/ interviewing skills and technical documentation.
-In addition, students will be encouraged to write industry standard certifications.
-Prerequisite: PDIT 378 with a minimum B grade 3 CR / (2.5, 3)
+Working in groups, students complete case studies based on building a functional network.
+Students also have the opportunity to provide tech support to the community and gain hands-on practical experience working with the customer.
+Students learn the fundamentals of job searching/interviewing skills and technical documentation.
+In addition, students are encouraged to write industry standard certifications Prerequisite: A minimum B grade in PDIT 378 3 CR /(3,3,0)

-PHIL.....
+PHIL .....